tsecher/bim-gdpr/docs/services/create.md

 #### Example of start process
 Here we redefine the start method that will be called every page load if the service is enabled.
+In this example we redefine the start script of the facebook pixel.
 ```javascript
     /**
      * What to do when the service is enabled and is starting.